mindyschwab/National-Park-Tracker/README.md

 Update .env file with your database connection string, api key and assign port 3000.

-Run npm install to install all dependencies.

-Enter command npm run dev to connect to MongoDB.
+Enter command npm run backend to connect to MongoDB.
 Open local server on port 3000 to view the page in the browser.

 Navigate to localhost:3000/seed to seed inital data to MongoDB database.

-Navigate between the views using the navigation bar at the top of the website.
+Enter command npm run frontend to start the React server.

+Navigate to localhost:5173 to view the page in the browser.

 <br>